1999 All-Ireland Senior Hurling Championship

-The 1999 All-Ireland Senior Hurling Championship (known for sponsorship reasons as the Guinness Hurling Championship) was the 113th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament.
-The draw for the fixtures took place on 15 November 1998.
-The championship began on 22 May 1999 and ended on 12 September 1999.
+The 1999 All-Ireland Senior Hurling Championship was the 113th staging of the All-Ireland Senior Hurling Championship, the Gaelic Athletic Association's premier inter-county hurling tournament.
+The draw for the provincial fixtures took place on 15 November 1998.
+The championship ran from 22 May to 12 September 1999.

-Offaly were the defending champions but were defeated by Cork in the All-Ireland semi-final.
+Offaly entered the championship as the defending champions, however, they were beaten by Cork in the All-Ireland semi-final.
 Meath, who had participated in the championship since 1993, declined to field a team.

-On 12 September 1999, Cork won the championship following a 0–13 to 0–12 defeat of Kilkenny in the All-Ireland final.
-This was their 28th All-Ireland title, their first in nine championship seasons.
+The All-Ireland final was played on 12 September 1999 at Croke Park in Dublin, between Cork and Kilkenny, in what was their 21st championship meeting overall and their first All-Ireland final-meeting in seven years.
+Cork won the match by 0–13 to 0–12 to claim their 28th championship title overall and a first tile in nine years.

-Cork's Joe Deane and Kilkenny's Henry Shefflin were the championship's top scorers with 1-24 apiece.
-Cork's Donal Óg Cusack and Offaly's Stephen Byrne were deemed the best goalkeepers after keeping three clean sheets each.
+Cork's Joe Deane and Kilkenny's Henry Shefflin were the championship's top scorers with 1–24 apiece.
 Cork's Brian Corcoran was the choice for Hurler of the Year.